Skechers: Running Higher

 Conclusion

 Investing is, by definition, a relativistic process.
 This means that we must eschew A in order to buy B. In my view, it makes the most sense to buy those companies that are safer than their peers and the overall market.
 My definition of “safe” includes those companies that trade at a cheap price, as they have less far to fall in the event of a market drop.
-A dollar of future earnings for $17, that is, by definition, safer than buying $1 of future earnings for $24.
+A dollar of future earnings for $17 is, by definition, safer than buying $1 of future earnings for $24.

 At the moment, the shares of Skechers are trading at a 27% discount to the overall market, which suggests to me that they are safer.
 In addition, the shares are trading on the low end of their average P/E: